yzyii/luashitacast/README.md

 /tp /tpset /mode - toggles TP set between a LowAcc and HighAcc set.
                    this will be overwritten if you have a DT or resistance set etc. enabled. this is disabled for PLD in favour of using Idle sets by default.
-/weapon /wl      - toggles between using Weapon_Loadout sets or none of them (default)
+/weapon /wl      - toggles between using Weapon_Loadout sets.
                    can be used to specify different weapon loadouts. e.g. virtue stones etc. there is no UI element for this.
 /locktp          - locks or unlocks Main, Sub, Ranged and Ammo slots.